stateful/docs.runme.dev/docs/configuration/auto-save.md

 ### How to Enable Auto-Save

-1. **Access Extension Settings:** Begin by navigating to the extension settings in the RunMe interface.
+1. **Access Extension Settings:** Begin by navigating to the extension settings in the Runme interface.
 This is typically found in the toolbar or under a settings menu.

 ![extn](../../static/img/autosaveextension.png)